raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It is the responsibility of the sites making use of "experimental/local" values to ensure that no conflicts occur within the intended scope of use.

-Registration of new DSO Type Codes in the "Reserved for future expansion" range FC00-FFFF and "Unassigned, reserved for DSO session-management TLVs" range 0003-003F requires publication of an IETF Standards Action document {{!RFC5226}}.

-Requests to register additional new DSO Type Codes in the "Unassigned" range 0040-F7FF are to be recorded by IANA after consultation with the registry's Designated Expert {{!RFC5226}} at that time.
-At the time of publication of this document, the Designated Expert for the newly created DSO Type Code registry is \[**TBD**\].

 ***